The Song:Before going with the Dust Brothers for

 Odelay, in both arrangement and lyrics (though Beck usually has trouble remembering them all!).

-Odelay).
+Again, our numbers seem to be surprisingly low for the Odelay tours, as we only have "Minus" down for about 25 shows.
+Maybe it wasn't one of the core regulars, but it was there and certainly many more times we haven't verified.
 The band for this tour is pretty awesome, and they blast through "Minus" like never before or since.
 Justin (Showboat) somewhat leads the song on his bass, while the electric guitars squeak and scrape for atmosphere.
 Joey's drum solo bridge is another highlight.
 On March 25, 1997, in Raleigh, Beck introduced the song as being about "blind dates at the karaoke bar."

-"Minus" continued to be played throughout the
+"Minus" returned to be played throughout the entirety of the

 Vultures tours, as well.
 The band seemed to really love playing the song.
 Justin is still the star of the song, and sings back-up as well.
 Beck introduced the song on March 5, 2000, by saying "This ain't no disco.
 This is rock and roll!
 Flying high again!"
 These